JustAlejandro/JustDX12/README.md

 8. Take the *dxcompiler.dll* and *dxil.dll* and put them in the same directory as your compiled `.exe` file.
 9. Extract the contents of the folder downloaded called *RequiredModels* and place them into the *Models* folder.
 10. Run the program, it should hang until the Bistro model is loaded (takes several seconds), at which point you should be dropped into the Bistro scene.

-## Usage
-This project is more meant to emulate a game engine's rendering pipeline than it is to actually be any fun to play, so controls are fairly simple.
-- WASD: Movement
-- Mouse: Look around
-- Shift: Sprint
-- Ctrl: Toggle between Mouse movement controlling camera and mouse movement showing a cursor to interact with the Settings UI
-- Esc: Exit program.